 |

-The Socioecological Cognitive Neuroscience Lab (NeuroSoc) is directed by Assistant Professor Marianne Reddan in the Department of Psychiatry & Behavioral Sciences and PRIME Center for Health Equity at Albert Einstein College of Medicine in the Bronx, NY.
+The Socioecological Cognitive Neuroscience Lab (SeCN Lab) is directed by Assistant Professor Marianne Reddan in the Department of Psychiatry & Behavioral Sciences at Albert Einstein College of Medicine in the Bronx, NY.